DCC-Lab/PyTissueOptics/README.md

 # Monte Carlo in Python

-This is simple-object-oriented code that simulates the propagation of light in tissue.
-It is fairly simple and fairly slow, but it is very easy to understand and modify.
+This is an extremely simple object-oriented code in Python that simulates the propagation of light in tissue.
+It is not simple : it is outrageously simple and very slow.
+However, it is extremely easy to understand and most importantly modify.

+It may be slow, but speed is more than code performance: anyone can simulate something instantly instead of having to understand C, C++ or god forbid GPU code.
+Therefore, you can modifiy everything in a day, get your result in a few hours instead of learning C (a few weeks), learn to work with compiled code (on separate machines) and modify C code written by someone else (weeks?).
+I think the overall speed to be concerned about is "the time it takes to get an answer", not necessarily the time it takes to run 100,000 photons.

 ## Getting started

+You can run the example program:

 ```shell
 python montecarlo.py
 ```

-will show you a graph of the energy deposited in the plane xz
+It will show you a graph of the energy deposited in the plane xz:

 <img src="README.assets/image-20201014234533031.png" alt="image-20201014234533031" style="zoom:50%;" />

+## Limitations

+There are many limitations, as this is mostly a teaching tool but I have used it for real calculations:
+1. There are no interfaces.
+It is in a simple infinite volume (for now).
+2. It does not compute all stats yet.
+3. Did I say it was slow?

+## Advantages

+However, there are advantages:

+1. It is extremely simple to understand.
+2. The code is very clear, and only a few files.
+3. It is relatively easy to modify for your own purpose.

-The code is fairly simple:
+The code is in fact fairly simple:

 ```python
 import numpy as np